-Using special attachments to the mammography equipment, core biopsies can be performed using stereotactic guidance, using an aseptic technique.
-For more information see CORE BIOPSY.
+By using special attachments on the mammography equipment, core biopsies can be done using stereotactic guidance, using an aseptic technique.
+For more information, see core biopsy.

 The procedure is much the same as under ultrasound, but you will be sitting on a chair or lying on a special trolley while the procedure is performed.
-Local anaesthetic is used and the mammographers will make sure it is as comfortable a procedure as possible.
+A local anaesthetic is used, and the mammographers will make sure the procedure is as comfortable as possible.

 This involves taking a sample of tissue through a needle.
 The needle is guided into place using x-ray.

-Once the biopsy has been completed, a site marker is placed within the biopsy site whilst still in the mamography machine, so that the area may be identified by either Mammogram or Ultrasound for future reference, if any surgery is required depending upon the biopsy result.
-The site marker is made of either titanium or stainless steel; it is inert and safe to stay in your body indefinitely.
+Once the biopsy has been completed, a site marker is placed within the biopsy site while you are still in the mamography machine, so that the area may be identified by either mammogram or ultrasound for future reference, if any surgery is required.
+The site marker is made of either titanium or stainless steel; it is inert and safe to stay in your body.
 It does not ‘beep’ at airport security.
-Another Mammogram will be performed at the conclusion of the procedure to confirm position of site marker.
+Another mammogram will be done at the end of the procedure to confirm the position of the site marker.

-After the biopsy is completed, one of our nurses will compress on the biopsy site for 10 – 15 minutes, and then place steri-strips bandage on the small skin incision.
-You will have a bruise that typically lasts for 2 weeks and you may manage any bruising or discomfort with compression and ice packs and pain relief such as paracetamol if required.
+After the biopsy is completed, a nurse will compress (gently push down) on the biopsy site for 10 – 15 minutes, and then place steri-strip bandages on the small skin incision.
+You will have a bruise that typically lasts for two weeks, and you can manage bruising or discomfort with compression and ice-packs, and pain relief such as paracetamol if needed.

-The sample is sent to a pathology laboratory where the specimen is later analysed.
+The sample is sent to a pathology laboratory where it is analysed.
 Results are usually available in 2 to 3 days.
-The report will be sent to your referring doctor who will then convey these results to you.
-The pathology company may also charge a gap for these services.
+The report will be sent to your referring doctor who will then give these results to you.
+The pathology company may charge a gap for these services.
 Please discuss this with us if you have any questions.

 Before your Scan

-Please inform us if you are on medication to thin your blood (eg. Warfarin, Aspirin or Clopidogrel).
-You may need to stop this prior to the procedure after discussion with your doctor.
+Please tell us if you are on medication to thin your blood (e.g. Warfarin, Aspirin or Clopidogrel).
+You may need to stop this medication before the procedure, but only after discussion with your doctor.

 It is important that you have someone to drive you home after the procedure.

 It is essential that your previous mammogram and ultrasound films are available at the time of the biopsy.
-Please bring these with you to your examination if you have them.
+Please bring these with you to your examination.

-- You may eat and drink immediately after the procedure.
+- You can eat and drink immediately after the procedure.

-- You should avoid strenuous activity for 24 hours following the biopsy.
+- Avoid strenuous activity for 24 hours following the biopsy.

-- A small ice pack applied to the area may help settle pain.
+- A small ice-pack applied to the area may help settle the pain.

 - Bleeding and infection are potential complications.
-If you notice any increasing redness, swelling, fever or pain, notify your referring doctor or call the clinic where the injection was performed immediately
+If you notice any increased redness, swelling, fever or pain, notify your referring doctor or immediately call the clinic where the injection was performed.